In this post, looking back at last week:

 Last week, I did a lot of reading and research for a chapter on emotions and music for the Discontinuities: Love, Art, Mind book.
 The following two papers, which I instilled last week, are two of the most central papers of the chapter:

-Amongst other papers, last week I read Why is sad music pleasurable?
-A possible role for prolactin -by David Huron, 2011.
-I read this because the paper says that “a third source of sadness is cognitive rumination.”
-I was hoping the paper would provide meat on the bones of my idea that the most successful art triggers mental perturbance.
-But there wasn’t much in the paper on rumination.
+So, amongst other papers, last week I read Why is sad music pleasurable?
+A possible role for prolactin—by David Huron, 2011.
+It says that “a third source of sadness is cognitive rumination.”
+I was hoping this would shed light on my hypothesis, but there wasn’t much in the paper on rumination.
+I will broaden my literature review to find papers relevant to the perturbance hypothesis.

 AI modeling of emotions